failmap/server/documentation/hosting.md

         wget -q -O- https://gitlab.com/failmap/server/raw/master/install.sh | /bin/bash

 1. Grab a Mate (or 2) and wait until everything completes and the notice `Applied catalog in xxx seconds` appears.

+# Upgrading

+1. Login on the machine you want to upgrade.

+1. Go to /opt/failmap/server `cd /opt/failmap/server`

+1. Download the new server sources: `git pull origin/master`

+1. Apply the update by running apply.sh: `./scripts/apply.sh`